 Professor Shih-Chieh Chang is a distinguished scholar in electrical engineering and computer science.
 He earned his Bachelor’s degree in Electrical Engineering from National Taiwan University in 1987 and completed his Ph.D. in Electrical Engineering at the University of California, Santa Barbara, in 1994.

-Professor Chang's illustrious career includes leadership roles as the Director of the Artificial Intelligence Center and the Computer and Communication Center at National Tsing Hua University.
-He has also made significant contributions as an Associate Editor for IEEE Transactions on VLSI and IEEE Transactions on Computer-Aided Design.
-With over 200 published technical papers, Professor Chang is recognized as a leading authority in his field.
-He actively participates in program committees for prestigious conferences like ICCAD, DAC, ICCD, ISQED, and ASPDAC.
-His research interests span AI hardware and software design, low-power optimization, variation-aware optimization and tolerance, and 3D design methodology.
+His distinguished career includes roles as Director of the Artificial Intelligence Center and the Computer and Communication Center at National Tsing Hua University.
+He has contributed to the academic community as an Associate Editor for IEEE Transactions on VLSI Systems and IEEE Transactions on Computer-Aided Design.
+With more than 200 published technical papers, Professor Chang is recognized as a leading authority in his field and has served on program committees for major international conferences, including ICCAD, DAC, ICCD, ISQED, and ASP-DAC.